thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/ui/settings.md

 settings-password-policy:
   0:
     image: /images/mqtt-broker/user-guide/ui/settings-password-policy-1.png
-    title: 'On the "Security" tab of the "Settings" page, update the password policy and click "Save" to apply changes.'
+    title: 'Navigate to the Settings > Security page, update the password policy and click "Save" to apply changes.'
   1:
     image: /images/mqtt-broker/user-guide/ui/settings-password-policy-2.png
     title: 'In your Account settings, you can change password to comply with the new password policy.'